 Gifts of scholarly materials to the Library of the University of California at Berkeley have historically represented a significant element in the development of the University's outstanding research collections.
 The Library will consider with pleasure all gifts of recorded information which meet the instructional and research needs of the Berkeley academic community.

 Questions about gifts of books to the Library should be directed to Dirk Kennedy (dkennedy[at]library.berkeley.edu).
-Because the Gifts Unit is staffed at approximately 40%, your questions about gifts of materials may not be answered immediately.
 We will make every effort to reply to your inquiry as quickly as possible.

 All gift offers receive careful consideration by the Library.
 Materials appropriate for acceptance are those which enhance the strengths of existing collections, including specialized collections; recently published scholarly monographs in subjects collected by the Library; additional copies of high-use items; or scholarly volumes or sets in subjects collected by the Library but not otherwise owned by the Library.
 Materials which fall outside the Library's collecting policy, such as outdated textbooks, duplicate copies of rarely used items, materials in poor physical condition, or most journals, are without utility to the Library and thus cannot be accepted.